MrJuantastic/JuanAvalos/content/posts/2020-01-happily-ever-avalos-and-2020-visions.md

 When we left Ohio to come back to Texas we were so excited.
 We knew we were making a big change and taking some big risks, but at the moment we were more caught up with the process of coming home that all the worries were put in the back seat.
 Well now it is seven months later, and we are finally feeling the magnitude of our huge life-changing move.
 I won’t sugar coat or look for silver linings.
 The last seven months have been incredibly challenging not only for us personally but for our marriage.

 Fish and I never claim to be perfect.
 However, often we get comments from friends and family that Fish and I have a perfect marriage.
 People tell us that we are very supportive of each other, always seem to be on the same page, and that we are a “goals” as a couple.
 Just like everyone else, Fish and I know we have problems or dilemmas that we need to work through and address together.
 The only difference is that when we strongly disagree we stop ourselves from discussing any problem we may have in public.
 We strongly believe that we should handle our problems in private and in a civilized matter.
-Throughout out our time together, Fish and I have actually not had that many fights; I would say 99/100 fights we have are in a silly way or not big enough to be a problem and we let it go.
+Throughout our time together, Fish and I have actually not had that many fights; I would say 99/100 fights we have are in a silly way or not big enough to be a problem and we let it go.
 However, once every couple of months, or sometimes years, we have that one fight that actually matters, and emotions tend to escalate.
-The dialogue you just read is from that one fight Fish and I were things get a bit more tense and it happened shortly after the new year started.
+The dialogue you just read is from the one fight Fish and I  had shortly after the new year started and where things got a bit more tense.

 We are choosing to show this with everyone to give an insight to our marriage and how even when we tend to have a very emotional fight, we try to remain as loving and as respectful as possible.
-We try not to raise our voice, huge emphasis on try.
+We try not to raise our voice or cuss, huge emphasis on try.
 We absolutely never resort to name-calling.
 We never attack each other’s character.
-Above else, we recognize that if we are not in a loving mood, for us not to even begin discussing any issue at hand.
-We wait until we are both in the correct mindset to have a conversation and have constructive discourse.
+Above all else, we recognize that if we are not in a loving mood then we know not to even begin discussing any issue at hand.
+We wait until we are both in the correct mindset to have a conversation and be able to have constructive discourse.
 Over the last seven months, it has taken a lot more conscious effort from both Fish and I to stick to these ground rules and clearly communicate and work on our marriage.
 Our overall motto is something I say all the time.
 It is me and you vs. the problem.
 It is never you vs. me vs. the problem.
 Every single day we try our best to live this motto.
 Some days we do great and we celebrate each other for our efforts.
 Some days we fail but we give each other grace and support to get back on track.

 It took me about a solid month to decide what I wanted to write for this installment of Happily Ever Avalos.
 It has been seven months since I wrote the last installment of this series and a looooooot has happened in our lives.
 I decided that I will break down the good and bad things that have happened since our move back to Austin thus far.
 I am hoping that by doing this I can achieve three things.

 1. Serve as my personal venting space.

    a.
 More often than not, when you write things down you can take control of those things vs. them taking control of you.
 2. Share the lessons Fish and I have learned

    a.
 Life is always about learning and sharing what you have learned with others